Let's talk about your pain.

 Osteopathy can help women during their pregnancy by improving mobility, function, and decreasing pain and soreness during the 2nd and 3rd trimester.
 This form of treatment can help with symphysis pubis dysfunction, sciatica, and can help prepare the body for birth.
 After birth, many women choose to follow up in osteopathy to deal with the aches and pains involved with caring for and carrying an infant, and the physical stresses associated with breastfeeding.

 My pelvic/abdominal pain is different.
 It's kind of unique.
-Can you still treat it?
+Should I try osteopathy?

 I'm also experiencing persistent pain in my hip/back/knee - can you treat that too?